HypothesisWorks/hypothesis/guides/internals.rst

 Ideally we could think of the shrinker as a generic function that takes a string satisfying some predicate and returns the shortlex minimal string that also satisfies it.

+We depart from this ideal in two ways:

-This is wrong on several levels: The first is that we only succeed in approximating such a minimal string.
-The second is that we are only interested in minimizing things where the predicate goes through the Hypothesis API, which lets us track a lot of info about how the data is used and use that to guide the process.
+* we can only *approximate* such a minimal string.
+Finding the actual minimum is intractable in general.
+* we are only interested in minimizing things where the predicate goes through the Hypothesis API, which lets us track how the data is used and use that to guide the process.

 We then use a number of different transformations of the string to try and reduce our input.
 These vary from principled general transformations to shameless hacks that special case something we need to work well.
-We try to aim for mostly the former, but the nice thing about this model is that the underlying representation is fully general and we are free to try whatever we want and it will never result in us doing the wrong thing, so hacks are only a problem to the degree that they result in messy code and fragile heuristics, they're never a correctness issue, so if we can't make something work without such a hack it's not a big deal.

 One such example of a hack is the handling of floating point numbers.
 There are a couple of lexicographic shrinks that are always valid but only really make